fossunited/governance/governance.md

 In the event of a tied vote with respect to an action that cannot be resolved by the GB, employee representatives of FOSS United shall be asked to step in and help resolve the situation.

+While an attendance policy does not exist for GB meetings, the attendance for GB meetings will be recorded and shared publicly via the meeting notes.
+Summary information about GB member attendance might be published at periodic intervals, e.g., yearly or half-yearly.

 ## Governing Board Composition: